Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 where $c$ is the speed of sound, and $d_1, d_2$ are the distances from the potential source position to microphones 1 and 2, respectively.

+We do this calulation for 3 times (once for each microphone).
 Since our time delays are quantized by the sampling rate, only specific TDOA values are possible.
 These values create a grid of hyperbolas for each microphone pair, and only at the intersections of these hyperbolas can we uniquely identify a sound source.
 As shown in the animation, most points in space do not map to valid sample-shift combinations, so we map each position to its nearest hyperbola intersection.

 The visualization demonstrates how microphone spacing affects resolution.
 While we've scaled down the sampling rate in the animation for clarity, it illustrates a key principle: increasing the distance between microphones creates more hyperbolas within the same area, leading to more distinct intersection points.
 This effectively increases our system's spatial resolution without requiring a higher sampling rate.